 Here kitty, kitty!
 Are you on the fence about whether or not to microchip your cat?

-What is a Microchip for Your Pet, and How Does It Work?
+What Is a Microchip for Your Pet, and How Does It Work?

-A veterinarian implants the microchip using a syringe and places it between the shoulder blades, right beneath the surface of the skin.
+A veterinarian implants the microchip using a syringe, placing it between the shoulder blades, right beneath the surface of the skin.
 The procedure is quick and feels like any other routine vaccination.
-Your cat’s subcutaneous tissue will bond to the chip in about a day to keep it in place, although there’s always the small chance that it may migrate a little bit before it settles in one spot.
+Your cat’s subcutaneous tissue will bond to the chip in about a day to keep it in place, although there’s a small chance that it might migrate a little bit before it settles in one spot.

 The Purpose of Microchipping Pets

-Shelters may also microchip animals that come into their care.When adopted, these pets are already set with their microchip and identification so that, if they ever get lost in the future, their owners will be able to find them right away.
-While some pet owners appreciate this effort, others who want more control over whether or not their cats are microchipped may be irritated by the fact that they weren’t given a choice in the matter.
+Shelters and rescue groups might also microchip cats that come into their care.
+That way, when they are adopted, these kitties are already set with a microchip and identification.
+And if the animals ever get lost in the future, their owners may be able to find them sooner rather than later.
+While some pet owners appreciate this effort, others who want more control over whether or not their cats are microchipped might be irritated by the fact that they weren’t given a choice in the matter.

 The Potential Drawbacks of Having a Cat Microchipped